-Tingling in your hands could occur for a variety of reasons, including vitamin deficiency or even kidney failure.
-But, when your tingling started soon after a car accident, it’s more likely that you suffered nerve damage after the crash.
+Tingling in your hands that started soon after a car accident is likely because you suffered nerve damage after the crash.
 You might also experience:

 - Burning sensations

 In some cases, the feet are affected in addition to the hands.
 The nerves affected are “peripheral,” because they are the peripheral areas of the body (instead of your core or trunk).
 The nerve damage could be very specific to your hands, but it could also originate in your spinal cord, the nerve center of the body, as well.

 to find a John Foy office near you

 What kind of treatment is available?